Tinnez/Tinnez-GIT_QUIZ_SERVER/README.md

 •	To select the answer, players need to type one of the following letters (“a”, “b”, “c”, “d”) and double check his choice pressing Enter key;

-•	To select a lifeline, player need to type (“h” – for hint) or (“f” – for the 50-50 help);
+•	To select a lifeline, player need to type (“h” – for hint) , (“f” – for the 50-50 help) or (“s” - for swap the question);